Recycling, Composting, and Waste

 *Items put into recycling bins must be empty and clean.
 Drinks must be dumped out prior to recycling and food containers must go to waste if dirty.
 For example, pizza boxes with grease are not recyclable.
 Certain items such as plastic wrappers or napkins cannot be recycled.

-Butler contracts with Earth Mama Compost to compost pre-consumer (back of house) food waste at A-Town Café and Midtown Provisions.
-Approximately 600 pounds of food waste is hauled weekly.
+Butler contracts with Denali Waste and Environmental Services to compost all food waste produced at A-Town Café and Midtown Provisions.

 While Butler University has the goal of being zero waste by 2030, there are a few items on campus that cannot be recycled or composted.
 Currently, these items are sent to a waste to energy incinerator.

-- Butler’s Building Services collects used batteries, light fixtures and ballasts, empty toner cartridges, laptops, tablet batteries, and electronic cabling from offices, departments, and residence halls on an as-needed basis and recycles them.
-(To recycle batteries, please interoffice mail them to Tim Downs, Service Center, Room 118/Operations or drop them off in Gallahue Hall, Room 118, M–F 8:00 AM–5:00 PM).
+- The IT Help Desk (Irwin Basement) accepts used batteries, light fixtures and ballasts, empty toner cartridges, laptops, tablet batteries, and electronic cabling from offices, departments, and residence halls on an as-needed basis and recycles them.
+Learn more about E-waste recycling with IT.

 - Used and outdated furniture is donated to Indianapolis’ local branch of the St. Vincent DePaul Catholic Charitable Organization.